SFEley/crunch/README.markdown

     my_document = Document.new db, 'my_collection'

 You can also pass a hash of initial data.
-The new Document will have a generated ObjectID unless you pass it an `:id` parameter.
+The new Document will have a generated ObjectId unless you pass it an `:id` parameter.
 Call `.insert` or `.save` at any time to bring it into the database.

 You can insert documents as a hash into a Database or Collection object with the `.insert` method: